Agustín Edwards Eastman

-Agustín Iván Edmundo Edwards Eastman (24 November 1927 – 24 April 2017) was a Chilean newspaper publisher, and one of the richest people in Chile.
-He inherited his family's newspaper company El Mercurio SAP, which publishes Chile's leading national dailies El Mercurio and La Segunda among others, when his father died in 1956.
-He has been described as a media baron, and is known for his right-wing views.
-Throughout his time as publisher, he has used El Mercurio SAP's newspapers to influence public opinion in Chile, and he supported the 1973 coup d'état to oust socialist President Salvador Allende.
+Agustín Iván Edmundo Edwards Eastman (24 November 1927 – 24 April 2017) was a Chilean media proprietor, journalist and owner of El Mercurio SAP.
+Edwards inherited the family's newspaper company El Mercurio SAP, which publishes Chile's leading national dailies El Mercurio and La Segunda among others.
+Known for his right-wing views, Edwards used El Mercurio SAP's newspapers to influence public opinion in Chile and supported the 1973 coup d'état to oust socialist President Salvador Allende.

 Early life and education

 He was born in Paris, France in 1927, the son of Agustín Edwards Budge, grandson of Agustin Edwards Mac-Clure of the Edwards family, and Mary Elizabeth Eastman Beeche.
 Edwards was educated at Heatherdown School, London and graduated from The Grange School in Santiago.
 He studied international relations at Princeton University, graduating in 1949 cum laude, and then studied law at the University of Chile.